mandeepsingh0608/Covid-19_TrackingApp/README.md

 2. SpringBoot
 3. Intellij Idea

-*Note:-* In this data is collected from remote API
+*Note:-* In this project data is collected from remote API

 ## Screenshots